MartinT86/MartinT86.github.io/_posts/PUB_2017-07-21-refresh-adb-keys.md

 When trying to attach a phone to debug via USB I wasn't getting the prompt to rust the computer's RSA key fingerprint.
 This meant that the device was not being authorized in adb.
 As such, debugging and running Espresso tests was impossible.

+After trying the usual switch things off and on again and trying a different wire I was still having no luck.

 ## How I fixed it

 !!!!!